Apollo Kino and IMAX

 Gumpendorfer Strasse 63,

-No one has favorited this theater yet
+1 person favorited this theater

 Located in the Mariahilf district (District 6) of Vienna.
-The Apollo Kino opened in 1929 and was operated by the Kiba chain.
+The Apollo Kino opened on 11th November 1929 and was operated by the Kiba chain.
 With a seating capacity of 1,500, it was the second largest cinema in Austria (after the 1,800 seat Busch Kino in District 2 of Vienna).
 The Apollo Kino was equipped with a Christie 2Manual/7Rank organ which was opened by organist William G. Barnes.
 The Apollo Kino became the ‘Premiere’ cinema of Vienna for many years.
 During World War II, like all other cinemas, it was confiscated by the Nazi’s and was operated by the Nationalsozialistische Ostmarkische Filmtheater company.
 After the War ended it was returned to its original owners.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.